thosakwe/shrub/README.md

 # shrub
-:tree: A fast, strongly-typed, functional language that compiles to WebAssembly. :tree:
+🌳 A fast, strongly-typed, functional language that compiles to WebAssembly. 🌳